 Fact: I do not feel that it is really true.
 You must make a balanced trip to Ladakh with sufficient days in hand while resting your body as well as gradually ascending the altitude.
 The problem comes when we try to cramp up the Ladakh trip plan in less number of days as we do not have the luxury of leaves mostly.

 So, yes, if you make a trip to Ladakh in hush-push then for sure it will have a toll on your body and you will certainly feel the pain f travel.

 But, if you plan your journey well with enough days in hand, it is a trip which you want to undergo “Life Mein Baar Baar” 🙂 🙂 …

 12. Myth: Ladakh by air means, I will fall sick and keep vomiting

 Most people feel that if they travel by air to Ladakh they will fall sick and keep vomiting.

-As said, I will share the “Top 9 Mistakes People Commit for a Ladakh Trip” in the next article which will further help you understand what goes wrong and why, that creates such an impressions of Ladakh being harsh place.
+As said, do not forget to read “Top 9 Mistakes People Commit for a Ladakh Trip” in the next article which will further help you understand what goes wrong and why that creates such an impression of Ladakh being a harsh place.